 As the play progresses, the humour stays raucous but the subject matter increases in poignancy and the mirth becomes a little repulsive.
 For example, when Helen discovers that Jo’s unborn child is to be mixed race, she unleashes an outburst of slurs that are so outrageous it is difficult to laugh even in irony.
 In a way, living impoverished and in their claustrophobic flat, their witty repartee is all they have and as the play’s title suggests, anything more than a taste of something sweet is sickening.

 The tension is centred on whether or not Jo will make the same mistakes as her mother.
 “It’s like Ibsen’s Ghosts,” declares Geoff, insightfully.
 Indeed, it is utterly frustrating to sit and watch as Helen attempts to wrestle her way back in to the home, thus expelling the hapless but invaluably helpful Geoff.
 “We’re back to where we started,” states Jo, as though this was inevitable and your heart breaks.

-A Taste of Honey is on at National Theatre until 11th May 2014, for further information or to book visit here
+A Taste of Honey is at the National Theatre until 11th May 2014.
+For further information or to book visit the theatre’s website here.

 Watch the director and cast talk about the play here: